onekiloparsec/QLFits/README.md

 QLFits 2
 ========

+_Note: QLFits is broken on OX 10.9 Mavericks!
+I am currently preparing QLFits3 (QLFits2 will be put in a branch)._

 QLFits is a OSX Quicklook plugin for FITS (Flexible Image transport System) files (used by astronomers worldwide to store and share their data.)

 [Direct download](http://onekilopars.ec/softwares/QLFits2.3.0.pkg) (from the onekilopars.ec' website).